Illinois Fighting Illini men's golf: Other

-Since 1923, fifteen Fighting Illini golfers have won nineteen Big Ten individual titles.
-Thirty-two Fighting Illini golfers have earned 61 All-Big Ten honors.
+Since 1923, sixteen Fighting Illini golfers have won twenty-one Big Ten individual titles.
+Thirty-nine Fighting Illini golfers have received All-Big Ten honors.

 Coaching staff

-Mike Small is the head coach of the Illinois Fighting Illini men's golf team, and 2016–17 will be his seventeenth season with the Fighting Illini.
-He is a nine-time Big Ten Conference Coach of the Year, and is also an eight-time NCAA Regional Coach of the Year as named by the Golf Coaches Association of America.
+Mike Small is the head coach of the Illinois Fighting Illini men's golf team, and 2022-2023 will be his 22nd season with the Fighting Illini.
+He has been named Big Ten Conference Coach of the Year a record thirteen times and is also an eleven time NCAA Regional Coach of the Year as named by the Golf Coaches Association of America.
 As a professional, Small is a record-tying three time PGA Professional National Champion and has won the Illinois PGA Championship a record-setting twelve times.
-Former Fighting Illini men's golfer Zach Barlow was hired at the start of the 2014–15 season as the new assistant coach.
-Barlow was a member of the Fighting Illini's 2009 and 2010 Big Ten Championship teams and spent a year playing professionally on both the NGA Pro Golf Tour and the eGolf Professional Tour.